 Therefore, applicants are required to complete designated pre-dental hygiene course requirements no later than the end of Summer Quarter the year of application.
 Information on these courses is provided in the Dental Hygiene Program brochure.
-Applicants must obtain this brochure from the Dental Hygiene Program (206-546-4711) for the year they are applying.
+Applicants must obtain this brochure from either the Dental Hygiene Program (206-546-4711), or the SCC website for the year they are applying.